If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 Be aware that this can be an enjoyable – but slightly relentless – task, requiring you to post and interact with readers daily.

 Personally, I work Facebook, Twitter, G+, and LinkedIN.
-Pinterest is also very popular (I’m late getting into it).
+Pinterest is also very popular (I’m late getting into it, but I’m using it now).
 Instagram is huge, but I have some personal beefs with the platform so I don’t use it.
 Other social media networks include SnapChat, Mix, Flipboard, and others.

 Taking it to the Next Level With an Email (Newsletter) List